theyosh/TerrariumPI/README.md

 If you want to use the Raspberry PI 1 wire interface, you have to manually enable it through the raspi-config and reboot once more.

+Make sure that your Pi is secured when you put it to the Internet.
+Would be a shame if TerrariumPI gets next fictum of '[A smart fish tank left a casino vulnerable to hackers](http://money.cnn.com/2017/07/19/technology/fish-tank-hack-darktrace/index.html)' :P

 ## Hardware
 This software requires some extra hardware in order to run and work.
 The bare minimun is
 - Power relay board